Sijilmasa: History

+Foundation and early Middle Ages

 According to al-Bakri's Book of Routes and Places, Sufrite Kharijites first settled the town in the wake of the Berber revolts against the Umayyads.
 Al-Bakri recounts that others joined these early settlers there, until they numbered around four thousand, at which point they laid the groundwork for the city.
 They elected a leader, 'Isa bin Mazid al-Aswad (the Black), to handle their affairs during the earliest first few years after the town's establishment.
 However, after ruling for 14 years, he was accused by his companions of corruption and executed.
 Abu al-Qasim Samgu bin Wasul al-Miknasi, chief of a branch of the Miknasa tribe, became the leader of the town.
 This Abu al-Qasim and his descendants are known as the Midrar dynasty.

 The Arab geographer Ibn Hawqal visited Spain and the Maghreb between 947 and 951 A.D.
 According to the account in his Kitab Surat al-Ard, completed around 988 AD, Sijilmasa grew in economic power due to shifting trade routes.
 At one time trade between Egypt and the Ghana Empire took a direct route across the desert, but because of the harsh conditions, this route was abandoned.
 Instead caravans passed through the Maghreb to Sijilmasa, then headed south across the Sahara.
 Sijilmasa's economic wealth is evidenced by Ibn Hawqal's story about a bill issued to a trader in Awdaghust for forty-two thousand dinars from another merchant based out of Sijilmasa.
 Ibn Hawqal explains that he has never heard of such a large sum of money in all of his travels.
 Not only was Ibn Hawqal impressed with the volume of trade with the Maghrib and Egypt, Al-Masudi noted gold from Sudan was minted here.